By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Epilepsy is a common disease of the central nervous system that can happen to people of all ages.
 Epilepsy is a term that can refer to a variety of different types of seizures; it defines a condition in which a person has recurrent seizures.
 Over 3 million people in the U.S. have been diagnosed with epilepsy; it is one of the most common neurological disorders worldwide.

 What is the cause of seizures?
 Unusual electrical activity in brain cells can cause various types of seizures, depending on what area of the brain is affected.
 In some cases, people begin to have seizures due to a head injury, or a brain infection, such as meningitis.
 Some people seem to be born with an unusual brain structure that affects the area of the brain that causes seizures.
 In older people, symptoms of epilepsy may coexist with those of other neurological conditions, such as Alzheimer’s disease, or seizures may start occurring as an effect of having suffered a stroke or heart attack.
+Seizures can be caused by an allergic reaction to some food, as when a person with Celiac disease is exposed to gluten.
 Medical science has not yet discovered the exact meaning of seizures that occur in other cases, but it is thought to be due to genetics.

 People with epilepsy need treatment to try to prevent or reduce seizures.
 While some seizures are mild, others can be severe, and even life-threatening.
 TCM has been using acupuncture treatment and herbs to help seizures for many, many years, and recent research is beginning to demonstrate how TCM as integrative care for epilepsy can be beneficial.